22arun11/Unbeaten-Hackos/README.md

 This Repo is designed for Smart Hackathon Management System where people organising the hackathon can faciliate the needs of users with ease.

 The Main page is the index page where as the first page starts from the login page which is available in the login folder

+This is not a completely functional website as the backend is not yet completely functional yet the hosting process in on the way and would be available asap

+Some of the Ui ideas are inspired from some of the internet sources and credits to them as well